 We’re also looking into digitizing other types of exams in HAK’s domain, as well as staying up-to-date with industry standards: All to ensure the examiners can focus on work giving the green light to a new generation of drivers without stressing about paperwork getting mixed up.

 Hit the road, HAK

-It's been a bumpy ride, with many exciting challenges are still waiting down the road.
-HAK usually poses the most unusual and mind-bending challenges to our team – but that's what makes the ride worth the while.
+It’s been a bumpy ride, and many exciting challenges are still waiting down the road.
+HAK usually poses the most unusual and mind-bending challenges to our team – but that’s what makes the ride worth the while.